Adamic language: Middle Ages

 Traditional Jewish exegesis such as Midrash says that Adam spoke the Hebrew language because the names he gives Eve – Isha and Chava – only make sense in Hebrew.
-By contrast, Kabbalah assumed an "eternal Torah" which was not identical to the Torah written in Hebrew.
-Thus, Abraham Abulafia in the 13th century assumed that the language spoken in Paradise had been different from Hebrew, and rejected the claim then-current also among Christian authors, that a child left unexposed to linguistic stimulus would automatically begin to speak in Hebrew.
+By contrast, Abraham Abulafia (1240–1291) assumed that the language spoken in Paradise had been different from Hebrew, and rejected the claim then-current also among Christian authors, that a child left unexposed to linguistic stimulus would automatically begin to speak in Hebrew.

 Both Muslim and Christian Arabs, such as Sulayman al-Ghazzi, considered Syriac the language spoken by Adam and Eve.

 Umberto Eco (1993) notes that Genesis is ambiguous on whether the language of Adam was preserved by Adam's descendants until the confusion of tongues, or if it began to evolve naturally even before Babel.

 Dante Alighieri addresses the topic in his De vulgari eloquentia (1302–1305).
 He argues that the Adamic language is of divine origin and therefore unchangeable.
 He also notes that according to Genesis, the first speech act is due to Eve, addressing the serpent, and not to Adam.
+Paracelsus believed in an Adamic language, as did Johann Reuchlin.

 In his Divine Comedy (c.
 1308–1320), however, Dante changes his view to another that treats the Adamic language as the product of Adam.
 This had the consequence that it could no longer be regarded as immutable, and hence Hebrew could not be regarded as identical with the language of Paradise.
 Dante concludes (Paradiso XXVI) that Hebrew is a derivative of the language of Adam.
 In particular, the chief Hebrew name for God in scholastic tradition, El, must be derived of a different Adamic name for God, which Dante gives as I.